TheBrellis/Developer-Profile-Generator/README.md

 Initial Install:
 1. Run npm install
-2. Go to "node_modules/convert-html-to-pdf/lib/index.js" and change last line from exports.default to module.exports *** bug fix ***
+2. Go to node_modules/convert-html-to-pdf/lib/index.js and change Line 4 from exports.default to module.exports *** bug fix ***
 3. Run node index.js

 A PDF will be populated with the following: